 Frequently unrecognized, the stories that emerge from undiscovered talents of "double culture" provide the richest untapped source of storytelling across the world.

 BABYLON provides a space in which these emerging filmmakers can speak to each other and to the widest international audience, providing access and inclusion.

 BABYLON offers project-based training for teams of feature film Writers, Directors and Producers, aimed at preparing their projects for the international market.

 The programme focuses on a combination of script development, production skills and market understanding, balancing intensive residential workshops with continuous mentoring by senior industry consultants.

 Babylon's aim is to to build a successful and diverse pool of film storytelling and talent; to promote and strengthen cultural diversity within the independent film sector, and to provide an international platform for emerging filmmakers.

-BABYLON INTERNATIONAL is a venture forging industrial and creative links between Europe with other continents.
+BABYLON INTERNATIONAL was a special project run during 2010-11 forging industrial and creative links between Europe and other continents.

-BABYLON INTERNATIONAL is run by a three-sided partnership of independent producers Script House (Berlin), Scenario Films (London) and Ciné-Sud Promotion (Paris).
-The funding partners are the European Union's MEDIA Mundus and the Nigerian Film Corporation.
+BABYLON INTERNATIONAL was run by a three-sided partnership of independent producers Script House (Berlin), Scenario Films (London) and Cine-Sud Promotion (Paris) and jointly funded by the European Union's MEDIA Mundus and the Nigerian Film Corporation.